-The MSBS program in Medical Physics and the PhD in Physics and Astronomy with specialization in Medical Physics are accredited by the Commission on Accreditation of Medical Physics Educational Programs (www.campep.org).
+The MSBS program in medical physics and the Ph.D. in Physics and Astronomy with specialization in medical physics are accredited by the Commission on Accreditation of Medical Physics Educational Programs (www.campep.org).

-Master of Science in Biomedical Sciences: Medical Physics
+Master of Science in Biomedical Science: Medical Physics

-Programs of study leading to the MSBS degree in Medical Physics are offered by the graduate faculty of the Department of Radiology and the Department of Radiology.
+Programs of study leading to the MSBS degree in medical physics is offered by the graduate faculty of the Department of Radiation Oncology and the Department of Radiology.
 In addition to the basic medical science and radiological physics coursework, a specific course of study is offered in radiation oncology physics or in diagnostic imaging.
 This course of study includes didactic courses, independent study, and hands-on clinical activity covering the selected discipline, along with specific technical research culminating in a research project or thesis.
 The graduate program is committed to excellence in scientific education, clinical experience, and research leading to the professional development of highly motivated and dedicated students.
 In addition to the capability of creative scientific research, the coursework and clinical experience is intended to provide students with the fundamental knowledge and educational requirement for eventually becoming board certified in their area of study by The American Board of Radiology, The American Board of Medical Physics, or other credentialing body.